Tan Yun-Shan: Dedicated life

+In May 1949, after the establishment of the new People's Republic, Tan decided to bring his family from China back to Santiniketan, uncertain about the future between China and India.
+There was a "temporary hiatus in cultural exchanges" between the two countries, but it did not last for long.
+At the same time, Tan’s honorarium from China stopped.
+The next year, Tan wrote to Mao Zedong regarding efforts to strengthen Sino-Indian friendship as well as resolving the politically delicate Taiwan issue peacefully.

 With Visva Bharati becoming a central university in 1951, there was overall development but the ideals of Tagore were not getting due attention.
 Teaching of Chinese language continued but research in Buddhist texts were neglected, which disturbed Tan.
 The Chinese government had stopped Tan's honorarium and Tan was persuaded to accept a salary.
 On the brighter side Cheena Bhavana continued to attract many new scholars.
 Dr. Luther Carrington Goodrich from Columbia University came as visiting professor of Sinology in 1953–54.

 In 1956, Zhou Enlai, the Chinese premier, invited Tan to visit China.
 Mao Zedong received his friend in the presence of other Chinese leaders.
 In 1957, during a trip to India, Zhou visited Santiniketan.
 He came to Cheena Bhavana and donated Rs.
 60,000 for a memorial to Tagore.

-In 1962, when Nehru mentioned the Sino-Indian War in his convocation address at Santiniketan, Tan wept openly.
+In 1962, with Sino-India relations deeply strained as a result of border tensions, after Nehru mentioned the Sino-Indian War in his convocation address at Santiniketan, Tan wept openly.
+Nehru was said to have "softened" and stated that the quarrel between China and India was mostly between their governments, and not their respective peoples.
 Tan continued his teaching and research work till he retired in 1971.

 Bodh Gaya

 Tan started working on his new project for the establishment of the World Buddhist Academy at Bodh Gaya.
 In spite of his advanced age he was once again on the road, collecting money in Hong Kong and Singapore.
 Funds poured in and the project burgeoned – it was larger than Cheena Bhavana.

-In 1983, Tan Yun-Shan breathed his last at the age of 85.
+In 1983, Tan Yun-Shan died at the age of 85, dying in Bodh Gaya (the seat of Indian Buddhism which had originally drawn him there in the first place).

-In her condolence message, Prime Minister Indira Gandhi said, “Gurudeva and my father had affection and regards for him.
-He identified himself with Santiniketan and contributed immensely to a better understanding between the civilizations of India and China”.
+In her condolence message, Prime Minister Indira Gandhi said, "Gurudeva and my father had affection and regards for him.
+He identified himself with Santiniketan and contributed immensely to a better understanding between the civilizations of India and China".

 Awards

 Visva Bharati conferred its highest award, Desikottama, on him in 1979.

-The Visva Bharati website writes, “With his remarkably civilised disposition this modest, meticulous and dedicated scholar was universally respected for the tireless and silent contribution in giving shape to Rabindranath's ideal of Visva-Bharati.
-Tan Yun-Shan will be remembered by the world for his pioneering efforts in re-building the ancient cultural relationship between the civilisations of China and India in modem times.”
+The Visva Bharati website writes, "With his remarkably civilised disposition this modest, meticulous and dedicated scholar was universally respected for the tireless and silent contribution in giving shape to Rabindranath's ideal of Visva-Bharati.
+Tan Yun-Shan will be remembered by the world for his pioneering efforts in re-building the ancient cultural relationship between the civilisations of China and India in modem times."